Safest Teeth Whiteners

-A permanent retainer is an excellent choice for people who would like their teeth to stay aligned without the daily hassle of putting it on and taking it off.
+A permanent retainer is an excellent choice for people who want their teeth to stay aligned without the daily hassle of putting it on and taking it off.

-It is a great option for people who don’t like the feeling of a bulky retainer in their mouth, have any sensory or special needs, or are worried about teeth shifting for any reason.
+A permanent retainer is also a great option for people who don’t like the feeling of a bulky retainer in their mouth or have particular sensory or special needs.

-A bonded wire retainer can last for ten years or more with proper care, which is significantly longer than some other types of retainers.
+A bonded wire retainer can last 10 years or more with proper care.
+This is significantly longer than some other types of retainers.

 If your permanent retainer breaks, a repair might be possible.
 A repair will cost less than a replacement.

-In cases where you are wearing a broken permanent retainer that has not been fixed for a few weeks or months, you will likely notice some teeth shifting.
+In cases where you wear a broken permanent retainer that has not been fixed for a few weeks or months, your teeth may shift.

 It can be challenging to brush and floss your teeth while wearing a permanent retainer.
 Try to brush your teeth as you usually would, ensuring you brush the crevices between the teeth so that no area gets neglected.

 Flossing is a more significant challenge when wearing permanent retainers.
-However, it is not too tricky once you get the hang of it the first few times.
+However, it is not too tricky once you get the hang of it.
 Try not to be too forceful when flossing, or you may cut or injure your gums.